scaccianoce/UNIPA-NEST-WP8.5.2/README.md

-# LCADUBS
+# LCAUDBS

-LCADUBS is a Python-based open-source workflow for generating EnergyPlus models from GIS building footprints, simulating energy performance at cluster scale, evaluating early-stage LCA indicators, and exploring discrete retrofit combinations through Pareto optimization.
+LCAUDBS is a Python-based open-source workflow for generating EnergyPlus models from GIS building footprints, simulating energy performance at cluster scale, evaluating early-stage LCA indicators, and exploring discrete retrofit combinations through Pareto optimization.
 The present work has been developed within the project funded under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.3 – Call for tender N. 341 of 15.03.2022 of Ministero dell'Università e della Ricerca (MUR); funded by the European Union – NextGenerationEU.
 Award Number: Project code PE0000021, Concession Decree No. 1561 of 11.10.2022 adopted by Ministero dell’Università e della Ricerca (MUR), CUP E63C22002160007, Project title "Network 4 Energy Sustainable Transition – NEST".

 The tool currently supports: